 If you are thinking about leasing a car, you need to understand how car leases work.
 When you lease a car, you sign an agreement with a dealer that allows you to drive the car for a certain number of years.
-The rules and costs can be complicated, so it's a good idea to do your homework before you sign.
+The rules and costs are often complicated, so it's a good idea to do your homework before you sign.

 - Adjusted capitalized cost.
 This is the sticker price minus any discounts, rebates, package savings, allowances and deductions from profit that the dealer is willing to make.
 It is the actual buying price, not the manufacturer's suggested retail price.

 - Residual value.
 This is the market price the vehicle is predicted to be worth at the end of the lease period.
-Most cars have a residual value of fifty to fifty-eight percent for a 36-month lease.
+Most cars have a residual value of 50 to 58 percent for a 36-month lease.
 A bank or a car dealer can tell you the residual value.

-When negotiating a lease, it's worth it to try to bargain with the dealer about the adjusted capitalized cost; a lower "cap cost" will result in a lower lease payment.
+When negotiating a lease, it's worth bargaining with the dealer about the adjusted capitalized cost; a lower "cap cost" will result in a lower lease payment.
 While residual value is typically not negotiable, it's a good idea to do your own research on the residual value of the vehicle you're interested in to be sure that your lease payment is based on accurate figures.

 In addition to covering the lessor's depreciation loss on the vehicle, your lease payments will include interest and other charges.
 Different leasing companies will have different ways of expressing the cost to you of borrowing their money and will generally use one of these terms: